Haimovi Tower Rock Climbing

 Haimovi Tower is a remote alpine peak resembling a laid back tower.
 No [bolts], there is only a vague, but stellar, trad route about 1400' from the lake to the summit, although not all of it requires to be roped climbing.
 The buttress is on the southeast side of the peak, but the approach is from the west, so it's a bit of a walk, over 6.5 miles.
 The descent is easily facilitated by walking down the west ridge to the saddle between Haimovi Tower and Haimovi Mountain.
 Then pick your way down grassy ledges and ramps to the meadow where the route starts.
 Gerry Roach's Indian Peaks book has a good description of trail and route (with a photo).

 Drive to Granby, if coming in from the Winter Park side drive a few miles further on US 34 until a major turn on the right for Lake Granby.
 Pay the man for your playtime.
 Follow the good road about 9-10 miles to the campground (big rock and moraine campgrounds) area near the end of the road.
 There are some signs for Roaring Fork Trail here.
 Park with your acronym approved pass ($5) clearly visible to avoid a fine.
 There seemed to be a plethora of officials lurking about.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Haimovi Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Haimovi Tower:

 Featured Route For Haimovi Tower